March 12, 2026 (3mo ago)

 Temps creates incident records automatically when health checks detect a problem.
 Each incident logs the start time, affected components, status transitions, and resolution time.
 You can also create manual incidents for planned maintenance or partial outages that automated checks don't catch.

-Because the status page runs on Temps infrastructure, it stays available even if your application containers are down.
-That's the key requirement most DIY solutions get wrong — hosting your status page on the same server as your app defeats the purpose.
+Every project gets a status page that shows component health, uptime percentage, active incidents, and recent check history.
+The status page runs on Temps infrastructure — independent of your application containers — so it stays available even when your app is down.
+That's the key requirement most DIY solutions get wrong: hosting your status page on the same server as your app defeats the purpose.

 Uptime monitoring tells you when something breaks.
 A status page tells your users.
 They serve different audiences.
 Your monitoring tool alerts your on-call engineer at 3am.
 Your status page prevents 200 support tickets from landing in your inbox while that engineer is fixing the problem.
 You need both.